elixir-lang/elixir-lang.github.com/getting-started/try-catch-and-rescue.markdown

 ## After

 Sometimes it's necessary to ensure that a resource is cleaned up after some action that could potentially raise an error.
 The `try/after` construct allows you to do that.
-For example, we can open a file and guarantee it will be closed (even if something goes wrong) with a `try/after` block:
+For example, we can open a file and use an `after` clause to close it--even if something goes wrong:

 ```iex
 iex> {:ok, file} = File.open "sample", [:utf8, :write]